Shapes and shaving cream, together at last!

 Setting up this shaving cream activity was SUPER simple!

-Next, I added a couple of squirts of shaving cream into small bowls my boys use for play.
+Next, I added a couple of shaving cream squares into small bowls my boys use for play.
 I also supplied them with plastic utensils.

 I reminded the boys that shaving cream is for hands only, and they were off!